Create a Custom AI Assistant

 Connect AI Assistant to Predictable Dialogs

-Now that you have an assistant with instructions and a knowledge base to search from, its time to make that assistant visible to your learners.
-To do this, you can use a tool called Predictable Dialogs which enables easy embedding of your assistant in a web-based document and tracks conversations user have with your AI Assistant.
+Now that you have an assistant with instructions and a knowledge base to search from, it’s time to make that assistant visible to your learners.
+There are several ways to do this through custom front ends or applications that support custom LLMs.
+For this example, I’ll explain how you can do this using a tool called Predictable Dialogs, which helps close the gap of needing a custom front end by providing a turn key solution to allow easy embedding of your assistant in a web-based document.
+It can even generate reports on conversations users have with your AI Assistant!

 Part 1 - Create an OpenAI API Secret key